ravi9/openvino-wiki/BuildingForLinux.md

 ### Software Requirements

 - [CMake]\* 3.13 or higher
-- GCC\* 4.8 or higher to build the Inference Engine
+- GCC\* 7.5 or higher to build OpenVINO Runtime
 - Python 3.6 or higher for OpenVINO Runtime Python API
 - (Optional) [Install Intel® Graphics Compute Runtime for OpenCL™ Driver package 19.41.14441].